 Child marriage not only is recognized as a human rights violation but also as a barrier to development for which education is the bedrock.
 In spite of child marriage being a human rights violation and a barrier to development, child marriage persists, especially in poor and rural parts of countries in the developing world.
-A parent has this to say about her experience about girls early marriage:

 It may be part of local tradition; parents may belief it safeguards their daughters' future; poverty or conflict may propel it.
 But more often than not, child marriage is the outcome of fewer choices.
 Females who miss out or drop out of school are especially vulnerable to it while the more exposure a female has to formal education and the better-off her family is, the more likely marriage is to be postponed.